30 Days by the Sea and Beyond

 I agree to:

-I accept that sequencing is wisdom, not avoidance.
+I accept that sequencing is wisdom.
+It is discernment.

 ARTICLE III: FEEDBACK AND REVIEW